monmima/main-aide-memoire/laravel/routes.md

     Route::get('/test2', 'App\Http\Controllers\TestModelController@index');

-## Returning data from the database as JSON
+## Returning all data from the database as JSON

 For this to work, the first thing you need to do is to make sure you have: